bloomdata-com-my/datasets/README.md

 The original datasets can be found on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 ### Steps for Preparing Outputs
 The following steps were taken to prepare the outputs.
+To optimize performance with our columnar-based database, we flattened the tables instead of using nested JSON structures.
 Access to the codes can be requested by contacting cr.ooi@bloomdata.com.my.

 ### 1. Reading All CSV Files, Filling Missing Values, and Storing in Database